MartinsRepo/Yahboom_DOFBot-Arm/README.md

 cp config/llm_controller.example.json config/llm_controller.json
 ```

-For LLM-assisted arm control with speech input, start the container with:
+For LLM-assisted arm control with speech input, start the container with one of the examples above.

+All-in-one German example (multi-line):

 ```bash
 ENABLE_LLM_CONTROLLER=1 \